 Lisa is married to Musician’s Hall of Fame member Clayton Ivey, and has a grown daughter, Olivia.
 Find out more at: www.lisasilversongs.com

 Michael Hunter Ochs, Composer in Residence and Accompanist

 Michael has quietly established himself as one of the more versatile songwriters in America today.
 His song "In Her Eyes" was recorded by international superstar Josh Groban and "On My Knees" was awarded Song Of The Year honors from both the Gospel Music Association (Dove Award) and the Nashville Songwriters Association International, and spent 14 weeks at #1.
 Michael's music is featured in numerous major motion pictures and television soundtracks; he frequently travels around the globe to write for various pop stars and international entertainers have recorded his songs.

 In addition to his secular success, Ochs is universally recognized as a breakthrough composer in Hebrew/Jewish worship music.
 On any given Friday evening his music can be heard in synagogues around the world.
 Since 2001 he has been Composer in Residence at Congregation Micah.

 As a founding member of the band, My Favorite Enemy, Michael writes and performs in the Middle East and Europe with a group of Palestinian, Israeli, Jordanian, and Norwegian songwriters and recording artists.

 CELIA M. LERCH, Executive Director

-In her free time, Celia enjoys volunteering for HOBY (Hugh O'Brien Youth Leadership), traveling the world, and spending time with her husband Aaron and their dog Lady Hazel Nuttington.
+In her free time, Celia enjoys volunteering for HOBY (Hugh O'Brien Youth Leadership), traveling the world, cooking, and spending time with her husband Aaron and their dog Lady Hazel Nuttington.

 Julie Greenberg, Education Director